dojo/docs/dojo/objectToQuery.rst

       foo: ["bar", "baz"],
       bit: "byte"
     };
-    //Assemble the new uri with its query string attached. var queryStr = ioQuery.objectToQuery(query);
+    // Assemble the new uri with its query string attached. var queryStr = ioQuery.objectToQuery(query);
     uri = uri + "?" + queryStr;

-    //The uri should look like:
+    // The uri should look like:
     // http://some.server.org/somecontext/?foo=bar&foo=bar2&bit=byte
   });